jorge-lpz/jorge-lpz/README.md

 ---

-- 👋 Hello, I’m @jloftw.
 - 👀 I’m interested in programming, videogames, movies, and reading.
-- 🌱 I’m currently studying a Bachelor's Degree in Computer Science and I am in my 6th semester.
+- 📚 I’m currently studying a Bachelor's Degree in Computer Science and I am in my 6th semester.

 ## Languages and Technologies
 <table>